Ti-2-1-RH-A1/remote-healthcare/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request Realease 2
-about: Suggest an idea for this project
+about: Suggest an idea for this project Release 2
 title: ''
 labels: ''
 assignees: ''
+milestones: 'Release 2'

 ---